top of page

 D006.
 Professional Practice 1: Event Attendance, Reflection, and Evaluation

 Gaining industry exposure is essential for understanding real-world event dynamics.
-This module encourages students to critically evaluate live, hybrid, and virtual events.
+This module encourages students to critically evaluate events.

 Students will develop the ability to:

-Assists students bridge academic learning with practical industry insight, enhancing their ability to assess and analyse professional events.
+Assists students bridge academic learning with practical industry insight, enhancing their ability to assess and analyse events professionally.

 Students will learn how to: